apache/arrow/docs/source/format/FlightSql.rst

     Execute a previously created prepared statement and get the results.

     When used with DoPut: binds parameter values to the prepared statement.
+    The server may optionally respond with an updated handle.
+The client should use this updated handle for all subsequent requests for this prepared statement.

     When used with GetFlightInfo: execute the prepared statement.
 The prepared statement can be reused after fetching results.